Apollo Art Theatre

 1 person favorited this theater

 It was announced in November 1935 that the Apollo Theatre Company would be building a new 700 seat theatre with four attached shops.
-A February 1936 opening was projected.
+A February 1936 opening was projected, but it didn’t open until August 19, 1936.

-In 1960 Grace Peccione was listed as the owner and the theatre was known as the Apollo Art Theatre.
+In 1955 Grace Piccione was listed as the owner and the theatre was renamed Apollo Art Theatre in 1957.
 The theatre first had a policy of foreign and independent films.
 The art classification led to some problems that often happen with such a policy.
 The police raided the theatre on August 31, 1970 and the manager and the projectionist were arrested and the print that was being shown “Man and Wife” was confiscated.

 After many raids by the police and trouble with the city license collector and much ado from the neighborhood the courts through the case out saying that it was not obscene.
 The Apollo continued on through the mid-1970’s.